Brookeruu/roman-numerals/README.md

 ## Description

-_Write a javascript program that converts a number between 0 and 4000 into it's equalvalent in Roman Numerals:_
+_Write a javascript program that converts a number between 0 and 4000 into it's equivalent in Roman Numerals:_

 _1. Ask the user for a number input._